national4hgeospatialteam/curriculum/modules/01-what-is-gis/README.md

 Have you ever wondered how your phone knows exactly where you are?
 Or how scientists track climate change across the globe?
 Or how activists expose environmental racism using neighborhood-level maps?

 That’s GIS — **Geographic Information Systems** — a real-world superpower that helps us make sense of location, patterns, and decisions.

-GIS isn’t just about maps.
-It’s about asking better questions, telling deeper stories, and taking action that matters.
+Even if you've never directly used GIS, it powers the invisible relationships between geography, data and information that impact your life.
+From how Amazon gets your package delivered the same day to getting food to your grocery store or the roads that you drive on.. all of that is powered by **G**eographic **I**nformation **S**ystems.

 ---